The 15 Best Youtube Cameras 2018 [+Infographic]

-What makes a good YouTube camera?
-The truth is not the most expensive.
+The best YouTube cameras are not the most expensive.
 If you don’t choose wisely, you might spend $1000+ on a totally useless camera for you.

 See, the camera market is HUGE.
 And if you don’t know what to look for, you are going to get overwhelmed pretty soon and you might just make a bad decision